RasaHQ/rasa/docs/user-guide/testing-your-assistant.rst

         * thankyou: thanks
             - utter_noworries

-By default Rasa Open Source saves tests to ``tests/conversation_tests.md``.
+By default Rasa Open Source saves conversation tests to ``tests/conversation_tests.md``.
-You can test your model against them by running:
+You can test your assistant against them by running:

 .. code-block:: bash